 When it comes to running your year-end close, you’ve probably been using one or more of these three main options:

 - Working within your ERP software’s sub-par built in reporting tool

 - Using a business intelligence (BI) solution

-These strategies often lead to low confidence in your year-end reports, and high levels of frustration.
+These strategies often lead to low confidence in your year-end financial reporting, and high levels of frustration.
 ERP solutions are designed for capturing and recording transactions, and they don’t offer comprehensive reporting tools.
 The extract, transform, and load (ETL) process that prepares ERP data for BI software analysis risks introducing errors and is often difficult to validate; it’s also typically a process that can only be executed by people in IT, which shackles your timeframe to their availability.

 And Excel, the most commonly used tool to create year-end close reports, is not designed to serve as a database.
 Producing Excel reports requires building and rebuilding reports, tracking down errors, and explaining variations in numbers.
 Too often, people input the same data and produce final static reports with differing numbers.
 When you store data in an ERP and do reporting in static Excel spreadsheets, you add an unavoidable layer of risk.